 How restrictions affected our reality of grief and loss

-The restrictions made logistics extremely difficult, which fueled our already heightened feelings of shock, anger and sadness.
+The restrictions made logistics extremely difficult, which fuelled our already heightened feelings of shock, anger and sadness.

 From the moment they retrieved his body and took him to the coroner, everything involved unfamiliar parameters, constraints.
 Making funeral arrangements.
 The funeral itself.
 Not being able to grieve in the usual manner.
 Not being able to hug or physically comfort extended family.